 Then the second one is holding that certain specific tainted phenomena are liberation.
 That is referring to these higher states of meditation, what we call in Sanskrit the dhyanas.
 These are once you have achieved perfect concentration, then you can go deeper and deeper and deeper into levels of absorption.
 Even the Hindus do this – it is not necessarily Buddhist – in which temporarily certain things are stopped.
 So temporarily you don’t have any physical suffering; temporarily you don’t have mental suffering, unhappiness – you just have happiness, and temporarily you don’t even have that, just a neutral state.
 In each of these different levels, we temporarily achieve a stopping of these other levels – it just becomes finer and finer, and we just sit there and don’t do anything.
 This is the false view, to think that those are liberation.
 They are not liberation because what happens is you come out of meditation and there you are again with all the same types of problems.

 The third one is holding that some specific suffering states are liberation.
-This is referring to: among the heavenly beings, as the Abbot was saying, there are different levels of them; and there is one level of them in the formless plane (or the formless realm) where they don’t have a gross body, where their body is only made of very subtle energy.
-So it’s to think that if we get that level then that’s liberation, that’s true liberation.
-But it’s not, because even that kind of rebirth ends.
+This refers to one of the higher states of the divine beings, the gods.
+The god realms are divided into three planes, and the highest of them is the plane of formless beings (or the formless realm) where the gods there lack gross bodies.
+Their bodies are made of only very subtle energy.
+The distorted view here to think that if we reach that level, either through rebirth or our minds reach that level of formless meditative absorption, that’s true liberation.
+But it’s not, because even that kind of rebirth or meditative absorption ends.

 The fourth one is holding that although there may be a depletion of suffering, it’s something that will recur.
 In other words – you can get rid of it, but you can only get rid of it for a little time because it’s going to come back again.
 There is no forever being rid of suffering (and the aggregates and all the junk in our minds that makes it happen).